microsoft/pxt-arcade/docs/skillmap/adventure/adventure1.md

 - :compass: From ``||adventure: Adventure||``, drag<br/>
 ``||adventure:add ["Your adventure..."] to text log||`` <br/>
-into the empty<br/>
+into the empty bottom section of the<br/>
 ``||logic(noclick):else||`` <br/>
-container that's already in your code.
+container in your code.

 - :circle: From ``||game: Game||``, drag<br/>
 ``||game: game over <LOSE> +||`` <br/>
 into the same<br/>
 ``||logic(noclick):else||`` <br/>
-container, right below the new line of text.
+container, **right below** the new line of text.

 ```blockconfig.local